AlexanderAberg/Different-Coloured-Tea/README.md

 ### Unfixed and fixed Bugs

-Solved all bugs.
+- Solved all known bugs.
-Had some issues with fixing the header and did it with the help of a tutor same thing with photos on larger screens which you can see in the css.
+- I Had some issues with fixing the header and did it with the help of a tutor same thing with photos on larger screens which you can see in the css.
-I did much trial and error with forms, pictures, header and footer and went through many colours on About Tea until my mentor suggested that I use the tea colour as background which made it possible to have text and background fit together better, I also did choose black as background for menu bar and contact form, the contact form I still wanted to see the background through which I sorted with the help of opacity.
+- I did much trial and error with forms, pictures, header and footer and went through many colours on About Tea until my mentor suggested that I use the tea colour as background which made it possible to have text and background fit together better, I also did choose black as background for menu bar and contact form, the contact form I still wanted to see the background through which I sorted with the help of opacity.
-I also got some help from my slack team for the header.
+- I also got some help from my slack team for the header.

-I would say that the header is by far what I had biggest problems with and the responsivness on larger screens for images on home.
+- I would say that the header is by far what I had biggest problems with and the responsivness on larger screens for images on home.

 ## Deployment